flaf/miscellaneous/puppet/modules/confkeeper/README.md

 allows to add a wrapper script to monitor the cron task.
 The default value of this parameter is `undef`: in this case, the cron task has no wrapper script.

+The `hour_range_cron` parameter allows to ensure the hour of the daily cron task which updates the special all-in-one git repository.
+For instance, if set to `[5, 7]`, the hour of the cron task could be 5 or 6 (7 is excluded).
+The minute of the cron task is chosen randomly.
+The default value of this parameter is `[5,6]`.

 The `devnull_cron` parameter is a boolean to add `">/dev/null 2>&1"` to the cron task.
 Its default value is